 In the last several years, and especially within the last couple, the biggest buzzword in IT has been virtualization.
 The spin has taken this form: Save money on servers, save money on power and there are no downsides to virtualizing your servers.
 Coming from marketing people, I suppose two out of three accurate points aren't that bad.
-SQL Server virtualization can certainly save money on servers and on power.
-But if your server isn't a good candidate for virtualization, then there are some big downsides to it.

 With Microsoft SQL Server, you can create virtual machines using VMware or Hyper-V, installing Windows on each virtual server and installing SQL Server on each virtual machine.
 Another option is to install separate instances of SQL Server on a single physical -- or virtual -- server.
 Both methods have their upsides and downsides -- and sometimes systems shouldn't use either method because they simply aren't a good candidate for virtualization.

 Independent virtual machines

 Setting up independent virtual machines is probably the easiest way to virtualize SQL Server systems.
 Each machine, which would have normally been a physical machine, gets its own virtual machine and you manage everything the same.
 The upside to this is that memory management is the same as it is in the physical server world.
 You set up each virtual machine with the correct amount of memory and you are good to go.
 Because each machine is allocated its own amount of RAM, the amount of cache each database has access to is known, which allows you to make better judgments as to how much RAM to allocate to the server.